gravitational/teleport/rfd/0096-securing-docker-images.md

 should treat releasing these distroless images as a compatibility break, and make our customers aware of our intentions well in advance so that they can prepare.

-## 2. Scanning and monitoring the image
+## 2. Maintaininece

-### Collecting the data
+### Collecting data

 We are already using the scanning tools built-in to AWS ECR, which periodically scans our images and results of the scan into our Panther SIEM instance.

-To increase the size and quality of the vulnetrability database we scan with, we should also use `trivy` for ongoing scans, in addition to the build-time scans described above.
+To increase the size and quality of the vulnetrability database we scan with, we should also use `trivy` for ongoing scans of our published (i.e. public) images, in addition to the build-time scans described above.

-Trivy's in a GHA integration should make it straightforward to run workflow to repeatedly scan out published images.
+Trivy's in a GHA integration should make it straightforward to run workflow to repeatedly scan our published images on a regular schedule.

-The output of the scan will be injected into the GitHub code scanning tab, and our Panther instance can then ingest the alerts via the GitHub audit log.
+The output of the scan will be injected into the GitHub code scanning system.
+From there the alerts can be picked up buy our Panther SIEM, which already integrates into our GitHub account.

 ### Reacting to alerts